-The myth that depression is the cause of these conditions has repeatedly been scientifically refuted and proven.
-If your physician continues to have this line of thinking, he or she is simply ignorant of the current research, and it should be a warning sign to you that you should start your search for a new doctor.
+The myth that depression is the cause of these conditions has repeatedly been scientifically refuted.
+If your physicians continue to have this line of thinking, they are simply ignorant of the current research,.
+It should be a warning sign to you that you should start your search for a new doctor.

-At a conference I once attended, a forward thinking psychiatrist said that one can tell the difference between a depressed patient and a patient with CFS (Adrenal Dysfunction) easily with one question.
-Ask the patient what she would do if she were better?
+At a conference I attended, a forward-thinking psychiatrist said that one could easily tell the difference between a depressed patient and a patient with Adrenal Dysfunction by asking one question: “What would you do if you were better?”
 A person suffering from depression has difficulty with this; she will hem and haw and finally be unable to answer.
-Ask this to a patient with CFS and you better have some time to sit back and listen, because she will regale you with various plans and goals, and ultimately with the frustration of not being able to achieve these goals.
+Ask this of a patient with Adrenal Fatigue?
+You better have some time to sit back and listen, because she will regale you with various plans and goals, and ultimately with the frustration of not being able to achieve these goals.